mdb/ensure-unpublished-release-action/README.md

     # Required; a GitHub access token (typically `secrets.GITHUB_TOKEN`)
     token:

-    # Optional; if the specified skip_pattern is present in the specified
+    # Optional; if the specified skip-pattern is present in the specified
-    # commit_message, skip unpublished release tag evaluation and succeed
+    # commit-message, skip unpublished release tag evaluation and succeed
     # (ex: [skip ensure-unpublished-release]
     # If set, requires commit_message.
-    skip_pattern:
+    skip-pattern:

     # Optional; the commit message (typically ${{ github.event.head_commit.message }}
-    # Required if skip_pattern is set.
+    # Required if skip-pattern is set.
-    commit_message:
+    commit-message:
 ```

 ## Example